Oval-Tutu/shove/README.md

 })
 ```

-Use `shove.updateMode(width, height, flags)` to change the window size and properties.
+Use `shove.updateWindowMode(width, height, flags)` to change the window size and properties.

 ## Render Modes